Qanu-survey/pdfautonup/doc/index.rst

 - ``pdfnup`` is focused on layout: "I want my pdf to appear 'n-upped' on a '2x3' layout".
-- ``pdfautonup`` is focused on destination paper size: "I want to fit pages on a pdf of a given page size".
+- ``pdfautonup`` is focused on destination paper size: "I want to fit as many pages on a pdf of a given page size".

 Rationale
 ---------

-As a teacher, I often write A5 (or some weirder format) documents, to be printed on a4 paper, copied and given to my students.
+As a teacher, I often write A5 (or some weirder format) documents, to be printed on A4 paper, copied and given to my students.
 I was tired of:

 - having to explicitely specify the arguments to ``pdfnup`` (since it can be guessed given the source file format);